Wishing you knew more about Aboriginal culture? Search no more.

 In lieu of people, there are some Aboriginal organisations which can be considered representative: The National Congress of Australia's First Peoples is an elected representative body of Aboriginal people; Reconciliation Australia, an independent, national not-for-profit organisation promoting reconciliation, which has many influential Aboriginal people on its board; and the Northern and Central Aboriginal Land Councils.

-Nations like the Yolngu, the Nyoongar, the Yidinji and the Ngarrindjeri have all their own elders and points of authority.
+Nations like the Yolngu, the Nyoongar, the Yidinji and the Ngarrindjeri have all their own leaders and points of authority.
 Even in urban Aboriginal communities, like Redfern or Western Sydney, the community recognises its leaders, usually informally.

 Don't write about 'Aboriginal leaders'